How to Become a Good SEO Expert

 Hummingbird

-Hummingbird is a search algorithm developed by Google in 2013.
+Hummingbird is a search algorithm that was developed by Google in 2013.
 It is the third generation of Google’s core ranking algorithm and was created to handle ambiguous or incomplete queries.

-Hummingbird helps Google understand conversational searches better, especially if you’re looking for information on a specific topic but can’t think of the exact words to use.
+Hummingbird helps Google understand conversational searches better, especially if you are looking for information on a specific topic but cannot think of the exact words to use.

-You might have heard some people talking about “the Hummingbird update,” which refers to this change in how Google handles particular types of queries.
+You might have heard some people talking about “the Hummingbird update,” which refers to this change in how Google handles specific types of queries.

-Why did they develop Hummingbirds?
-Because they wanted their search results to be more accurate and relevant.
-They also want users to find more information than what usually appears when searching for keywords like (e.g. “how to make pasta?”).
+Why did they develop the Hummingbird?
+They wanted their search results to be more accurate and relevant.
+They also want users to find more information than what usually appears when searching for keywords (e.g., “how to make pasta?”)..

 Get Expertise in SEO Tools: Free & Paid

-There are many free SEO tools out there that can improve your website’s search engine ranking.
+Many free SEO tools can improve your website’s search engine ranking.

 Some of these tools include: